Platform Features

 - Manage API keys

-Mobile and web are purely for messaging.
-Use the desktop app or CLI for agent management.
+Mobile is purely for messaging.
+Use the web app, desktop app, or CLI for agent management.

 Feature Matrix